FAQs from Prospective Students

 What about winter?

-What kind of students are you looking for?
+What qualities are you looking for in students?

 What is your advising style?